Scope and Storage Classes

 public:

-Finally, C++11's thread_local provides thread-local storage duration—each thread has its own independent copy of the variable.
-This is extremely useful in multithreaded programming.
-C11 also has a corresponding _Thread_local, but its compiler support and ease of use are not as good as C++.
+Finally, C++11's thread_local provides thread-level storage duration—each thread has its own independent copy of the variable.
+This is very useful in multithreaded programming.
+C11 also has corresponding _Thread_local, but its support and usability are not as good as C++.

 Summary

-Scope, storage duration, and linkage together form the complete system of "name management" in C. Scope determines where a name is visible, storage duration determines how long data lives and where it resides, and linkage determines whether a name can be accessed across files.
+Scope, storage classes, and linkage together form the complete system of "name management" in C. Scope determines where a name is visible, storage classes determine how long data lives and where it is stored, and linkage determines whether a name can be accessed across files.

-static is the most easily confused keyword in this system—inside a function it changes the lifetime, and outside a function it changes the linkage.
-But as long as you remember this distinction, you won't get mixed up again. extern is the tool for sharing global variables in multi-file projects, used in conjunction with the header-file-declaration and source-file-definition pattern.
+static is the most confusing keyword in this system—inside a function it changes lifetime, outside a function it changes linkage.
+But as long as you remember this distinction, you won't get mixed up again. extern is the tool for sharing global variables in multi-file projects, used in conjunction with the pattern of header declarations and source file definitions.

-In real projects, build a habit: add static to all global variables and helper functions that are not intended to be exposed externally.
-This is the most practical information-hiding mechanism at the C language level, and it can drastically reduce naming conflicts and unintended dependencies in multi-file projects.
+In actual projects, form a habit: add static to all global variables and helper functions not intended for external exposure.
+This is the most practical information-hiding measure at the C language level and can significantly reduce naming conflicts and accidental dependencies in multi-file projects.

-• [ ] Internally linked symbols do not conflict even if they share the same name across multiple files
+statichave external linkage; any file can access them viaextern. - [ ] Symbols with internal linkage do not conflict even if they have the same name in multiple files.

 Exercises